WHEN, WHERE, & HOW

-An Overview of the Divorce Process in Washington
+The Divorce Process in Washington State

 In Washington State, a divorce takes a minimum of 90 days to complete.
 To actually finish that quickly, you need to have filed and served the initial papers, reached agreement on the terms of the divorce, and completed and signed the final orders.
 Since that is a lot to accomplish in a short period of time, most cases do take longer.